 The young foot is springy, strong and resilient.
 It has arches bound together by elastic tendons which allow for springiness and shock absorbtion.
 Joints are flexible and bones are strong and resilient.
 Skin is tough, the blood supply is efficient, and healing is fast.
-However, time takes its toll as all of the parts of the foot become less resilient with age.
-Eventually the foot becomes less able to resist repeated stresses such as impact, pressure and extremes of temperature.
+All of the parts of the foot become less resilient with age and eventually the foot becomes less able to resist repeated stresses such as impact, pressure and extremes of temperature.

 Loss of springiness

 The older foot becomes less springy as the tendons which hold the arches together lose their stretch.
-This reduces the ability of the foot to absorb impact so that, for example, your feet will be less tolerant of jumping off a chair.
+This reduces the ability of the foot to absorb impact so that, for example, feet become less tolerant of jumping off a chair.

-Additionally, areas of wear and tear may develop in the joints between the bones.
-As the joint faces wear and becomes rougher over time, the small movements between the bones of the foot will become less flexible.
+Additionally, areas of wear and tear (osteoarthritis) may develop in the joints between the bones.
+As the joint develops wear and becomes rougher over time, the small movements between the bones of the foot become less flexible.
 This also reduces the springiness of the foot.
-Arthritis and wear and tear of the foot are more likely if you have had:
+Arthritis and wear and tear of the foot are more likely with these conditions: